lazywinadmin/lazywinadmin.github.io/_posts/2013/2013-10-30-PowerShell_-_Get-DomainComputer_(ADSI).md

 ```

 <b><u>[ADSISearcher]</u></b>
-Basically, I'm creating a<span style="font-family: Courier New, Courier, monospace;">[ADSISearcher]object with a filter which contains the two following conditions:
+Basically, I'm creating a `[ADSISearcher]` object with a filter which contains the two following conditions:

-* <span style="font-family: Courier New, Courier, monospace;">(objectCategory=Computer) which only show the Computer object
+* `(objectCategory=Computer)` which only show the Computer object

-* <span style="font-family: Courier New, Courier, monospace;">ComputerNameparameter specified by the user
+* `ComputerName` parameter specified by the user

 Notice the '<b>&amp;</b>' logical operator which can be translated to <b>AND</b>.
 The two conditions must be met.
 The execution of the search will not be perform until you actually use the FindOne() or FindAll() methods

 ```
    TypeName: System.DirectoryServices.DirectorySearcher